sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 *SAS does not care about the case.*

-However, **remember** that SAS **does remember the case of the first occurrence of each variable name in the program, and will print it the same also for the following occurrences**.
+However, **remember** that SAS **does remember the case of the first occurrence of each variable name in the program and will print it the same also for the following occurrences**.

 Have a look at the results from running the following code: